cosmos/cosmos-sdk/x/gov/spec/02_state.md

 to do.
 First, write out your message types and `MsgServer` implementation.
 Add an `authority` field to the keeper which will be populated in the constructor with the governance module account: `govKeeper.GetGovernanceAccount().GetAddress()`.
-Then for the methods in the `msg_server.go` perform a check on the message that the signer matches `authority`.
+Then for the methods in the `msg_server.go`, perform a check on the message that the signer matches `authority`.
 This will prevent any user from executing that message.

 ## Parameters and base types